iCAS-Lab/CUDA-Neural-Network/README.md

 ## CUDA-Neural-Network
 A CUDA/C++ implementation of the [code](https://github.com/BrendanCReidy/Java-ML-Framework/blob/master) used in our [paper](https://ieeexplore.ieee.org/abstract/document/9516756).
-The program uses *pure* CUDA/C++ (no additional libraries outside of minimum required to communicate with CUDA from C++).
+The program uses *vanilla* CUDA/C++ (no additional libraries outside of minimum required to communicate with CUDA from C++).
 This program adds support for full GPU utilization using specialized CUDA Kernels to perform DNN inference and back propogations.

 ### Initialize GPU
 ```